-It was once maintained that delegation produces more sensible laws by transferring lawmaking from elected officials, who are beholden to concentrated interests, to experts, who can base their decisions solely on a cool appraisal of the public interest.
+Some argue delegation fosters better laws by transferring lawmaking from elected officials, who are beholden to concentrated interests, to experts, who can base their decisions solely on a cool appraisal of the public interest.
 Yet most agency heads are not scientists, engineers, economists, or other kinds of technical experts; they are political operatives.
 Since the Environmental Protection Agency's inception in 1970, for example, the overwhelming majority of its administrators and assistant administrators have been lawyers.
 As MIT professor Michael Golay wrote in Science: "Environmental protection policy disagreements are not about what to conclude from the available scientific knowledge; they represent a struggle for political power among groups having vastly differing interests and visions for society.
-In this struggle, science is used as a means of legitimizing the various positions . . . science is a pawn, cynically abused as may suit the interests of a particular protagonist despite great ignorance concerning the problems being addressed."
-Perhaps that's why the EPA's own Science Advisory Board was forced to concede in a 1992 report that the agency's science ''is perceived by many people both inside and outside the agency to be adjusted to fit policy.''
+In this struggle, science is used as a means of legitimizing the various positions. . . .
+Science is a pawn, cynically abused as may suit the interests of a particular protagonist despite great ignorance concerning the problems being addressed."

-We should not necessarily bemoan the lack of agency expertise, for it is not entirely clear that government by experts is superior to government by elected officials.
-There is no reason to believe that experts possess superior moral knowledge or a better sense of what constitutes the public good.
-Indeed, specialization often impairs the capacity for moral judgment and often breeds professional zealotry.
+A lack of agency expertise does not necessarily pose a problem.
+Government by experts may be worse than government by elected officials.
+Experts may not possess superior moral knowledge or a better sense of what constitutes the public good.
+Indeed, specialization often impairs the capacity for moral judgment and breeds professional zealotry.
 Likewise, specialized expertise provides too narrow a base for the balanced judgments that intelligent policy requires.

 Although both agency administrators and legislators often lack the expertise to evaluate technical arguments by themselves, they can get help from agency and committee staff, government institutes (such as the Centers for Disease Control and the Government Accountability Office), and private sources such as medical associations, think tanks, and university scientists.
-After all, that is what the hearings process is supposed to be about.
+After all, hearings by Congress or agencies are supposed to provide such information.

-And only someone naive about modern government would seriously claim today that the winds of politics blow any less fiercely in administrative meeting rooms than they do in the halls of Congress.
+And only someone naive about modern government would seriously claim that the winds of politics blow any less fiercely in administrative meeting rooms than they do in the halls of Congress.
 As Nobel laureate economist James Buchanan and others have observed, public officials have many incentives to pursue both private and political ends that often have little to do with their ostensible missions.